 1 row in set (0.00 sec)

 In this example, the instance at port 3330 has been elected as the new primary.
-This shows that the InnoDB Cluster provided us with automatic failover, that MySQL Router has automatically reconnected us to the new primary instance, and that we have high availability.
+This election shows that the InnoDB Cluster has provided automatic failover, and that MySQL Router has automatically reconnected us to the new primary instance, and that we have high availability.